gretchenfrage/smartpool/README.md

 * Partitioning task channels by their behavior when the pool closes
 * Scoped operations
 * Scheduled operations
+* Spatial prioritization, with the `smartpool-spatial` crate
+* Use on stable channel

 ### Planned features